yourbase/yb/README.md

 * *Remote builds* Run your work and tests in the cloud just like you would locally or as part of CI!
 Stream the results back to your machine in real-time to offload the work.
-(Currently in-progress, requires a free YourBase account)
+(Currently in-progress, requires a YourBase account)

 ![magic!](http://www.reactiongifs.com/r/mgc.gif)